saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/macro.md

 }
 ```

-In this example, `my_function_like_macro` is a function-like macro that can be invoked with the `!` syntax.
+`my_function_like_macro` is a function-like macro that can be invoked with the `!` syntax.
 The macro processes the input token stream and generates the corresponding code.

 #### Attribute-like Macros